tessgi/TessGiWebsite/content/pages/observing/status.md

 [here](https://outerspace.stsci.edu/display/TESS/TESS+Holdings+Available+by+MAST+Service)
 and information on how to download the data can be found [here](data-access.html).

+The data from each sector are required to be available at the MAST no later than 2 months after the observations for a given sector are completed.
+However, the data are routinely downloaded, processed through the pipeline, and released at MAST on shorter timescales than this.
+The data for each sector typically available within 1 month of the end date for a given sector.
+Users are encouraged to check the [MAST status page](https://outerspace.stsci.edu/display/TESS/TESS+Holdings+Available+by+MAST+Service) to check on the data availability for particular sectors.

 <div class="panel panel-primary">
   <div class="panel-heading">
     <h3 class="panel-title">Sector dates</h3>